wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

     }

-The above ``initalize`` method binds the slider's value property to the ``MyPoint2D`` data class' corresponding X and Y value.
+The above ``initialize`` method binds the slider's value property to the ``MyPoint2D`` data class' corresponding X and Y value.
 Meaning, changing the slider will change the coordinate and vise versa.
 The ``dataOrDefault.map()`` method will get the data source's value, or, if no source is present, will return the default value.

 Using a listener is another way to change values when the slider or data source has changed.
 For example a listener for our slider would be: